-Meganisi is one of the largest and most populous island around Lefkada, about 1.000 people live here.
+Meganisi is one of the largest and most populated island around Lefkada, with about 1.000 locals.

-Most of the beaches are filled with pebbles and rocks, and only a few of them are organized with parasols and sunbeds.
-The water is crystal clear around the island and there are some shallow areas for children.
-The island has some great hiking trails for lovers of nature, so Meganisi is ideal destination if you like hiking.
+Meganisi beaches are filled with pebbles and rocks, and only a few of them are organized with parasols and sunbeds.
+The sea is crystal clear around the island and there are some shallow areas for children.
+The island has some great hiking trails for nature lovers, so Meganisi is an ideal destination for hiking.

 Archeologists found several coins, sculptures and artwork from Neolithic era.
-The island has many conquerors over the centuries, Meganisi was under Roman, Venetian, Turkish, French and British rule.
-Meganisi became a part of Greece in the year of 1864.
+The island has many conquerors over the centuries, and Meganisi was under Roman, Venetian, Turkish, French and British rule.
+Meganisi finally became a part of the united Greece in the year of 1864.

 Meganisi island on map